There are some important aspects of FitRight that make it different to other options for women in the childbearing years.

 The classes aim to keep women as active and pain free as possible during pregnancy, and then to gradually return postnatal women to a level where they can safely resume the type of exercise that they enjoy.

-All participants must undergo a core muscle pre-assessment
+#2 – All participants must undergo a pelvic floor muscle pre-assessment

 All participants are required to undergo an individual assessment with a physiotherapist who has extra training in the area of Women’s Health & Continence.

 With an abdominal real time ultrasound, or more ideally a digital vaginal examination, the physiotherapist can assess your risk of prolapse and other pelvic floor related issues, and put in place a plan to manage and reassess you until you’re at the point where you can prove your readiness for various exercise loads that you wish to return to.

 This is imperative to ensure that you do not engage in any exercise that may cause or worsen pelvic floor muscle problems, as research has shown that approximately 50% of women are not engaging these muscles correctly when verbally cued.

 And there is no guess work to this approach – you will never hear anyone in the FitRight team give advice like ‘Just wait until about 3 or 4 months to return to running, and listen to your body’.
 We know that vaginal prolapse can get silently worse and that listening to your body doesn’t necessarily enable you to know when you might be making this worse.

 The assessing physiotherapist will send a summary form back to FitRight, so that your FitRight instructor has all the information about what needs to be modified in your program and what exercise aims and goals you have.
 Together we can help you KNOW when you’re ready for different levels of exercise, not ASSUME that you’re ready just because a certain amount of time has passed or because you’re feeling ready.